itsmebhavin/node-html-pdf-sample/README.md

 * [AngularJS] - HTML enhanced for web apps!
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework [@tjholowaychuk]
 * [node-html-pdf] - Html to pdf converter in nodejs.
-It spawns a phantomjs process and passes the pdf as buffer or as filename. (sits on top of the Phantom.js)
+It spawns a phantomjs process and passes the pdf as buffer or as filename.
 * [Body-Parser] - npm body-parser for node.js API
+* [nunjucks] - A rich and powerful templating language for JavaScript.
+    * npm install --save nunjucks

 ### Installation